When Is the Best Time to Buy a Car

 Neglecting the Total Purchase Price

 When budgeting for a new vehicle, it’s essential not to focus solely on monthly payments.
 To secure a better deal in South Africa, separate the negotiations for the vehicle’s price and the financing terms.
-This approach helps minimize the total cost of ownership.
+This approach helps minimise the total cost of ownership.

 Decisions Driven by Emotion